 Where reasonably possible schools and colleges will hold more than one emergency contact number for their pupils and students.
+At TPA we hold two emergency contact numbers.

-Great Harwood Primary School will follow local guidance when children go missing from home <https://www.safeguardingpartnership.org.uk/missing-from-home-protocol-trigger-plan/>
+TPA will follow local guidance when children go missing from home

+<https://panlancashirescp.trixonline.co.uk/chapter/children-missing-from-care-home-and-education>